metosin/cloud-busting/aws/ecs-demo/modules/README.md

 ![dependencies](./dependencies.png)

-### Apply, Fast Track
+## Fast Track for Apply and Destroy

+### Apply

-Alternative to running `terraform apply` in each module separately, you can create all of the resources in one go, with a bit of preparation:
+Alternative to running `terraform apply` in each module separately in dependency order, you can create all of the resources in one go, with a bit of preparation:

 1. Install the [sops](https://github.com/mozilla/sops) tool via [these instructions](https://github.com/metosin/cloud-busting/blob/main/aws/README.md#sops-installation)
 2. Specify the master password for RDS/PostgreSQL instance via [these instructions](https://github.com/metosin/cloud-busting/tree/main/aws/ecs-demo/modules/rds#specifying-master-user-password)